 It is hard to believe our “See the USA” series has reached the finale, the letter Z!
 I feel like we need a ticker tape parade as we have covered a ton of destinations from Hawaii to Rhode Island.
-This week brings us to Z, and instead of a city, we are featuring a National Park.
+This week brings us to Z, and instead of a city, we are featuring Zion National Park.
 This week Susan of Mountain Moms and Tots is showing off Zion and its spectacular scenery.
 If you missed last week we covered Yosemite and Xenia, Ohio the week before.
-I haven’t been to many National Parks, but I am impressed by the family friendly things to do in Zion!
+I haven’t been to many National Parks, but I am impressed by the things to do in Zion with kids!

 Zion National Park has been a vacation destination for over 100 years, and for good reason.
 The impressive sandstone cliffs of Zion Canyon are inspiring in their beauty.
 But what do you do with kids in this busy national park?
-Here’s our top five picks for family fun in Zion.
+Here’s our top five things to do in Zion National Park.

 1. Bike the Pa’rus Trail